ajg7/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    React JS allows us to construct reusable components, and create dynamic websites through the use of states.
+Unlike static pages, state can be changed and re-render the page without hard coding the changes.

 1. Describe component state.

+  Components state is the current rendering of the component.
+Component's state can be changed and updated depending on certain conditions without the need to be hard coded.

 1. Describe props.

+  Props is an object that houses data that is passed from one component to another.
+Typically from parent to child components.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+  Side effects are actions that occur after the DOM is updated.
+We can use the useEffects hook to create side effects and then the dependency array to sync the effects in a component.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.